chernikovmaksim/DS_portfolio_Yandex_Praktikum/README.md

 The Yandex Praktikum Data Science program prepares me for a career as a Data Scientist, helping me learn how to cleanse and organize data, analyze it, test hypotheses, find patterns and relationships, select features, build forecasting and classification models, choose a suitable algorithm, select hyperparameters for models, work with images, text and flat tables and etc.

 ## Technology stack
 Programming language: Python (ver.
-3)
+3)<br>
-IDE: Jupyter Notebook
+IDE: Jupyter Notebook<br>
-Libraries: Numpy, Pandas, Matplotlib, Seaborn, PostgreSQL, Scikit learn, LightGBM, Catboost, Keras, PyTorch, pymystem3, collections
+Libraries: Numpy, Pandas, Matplotlib, Seaborn, PostgreSQL, Scikit learn, LightGBM, Catboost, Keras, PyTorch, pymystem3, collections<br>

 *Tips: If you want to run this code localy, I would recomend you to install Anaconda and use Jupyter Notebook with it's basic libraries: Numpy , Pandas , SciPy , Scikit learn , Matplotlib , Seaborn.
 Libraries may vary depending on the projects.
 By the way, Yandex prohibits uploading source datasets and full project descriptions, so you won't see them here (NDA).*